MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 ## Functions by category

-It includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
-You can do descriptive statistics, linear regression, logistic regression, classification and regression trees, and decision forests.
-The library also includes functions for controlling jobs, serializing data, and performing common utility tasks.
+The library includes  data transformation and manipulation, visualization, predictions, and statistical analysis functions.
+It also includes functions for controlling jobs, serializing data, and performing common utility tasks.

 This section lists the functions by category to give you an idea of how each one is used.
-You can also use the table of contents to find functions in alphabetical order.
+The table of contents to listsfunctions in alphabetical order.

+> [!Note]
+> Some function names begin with `rx-` and others with `Rx`.
+The `Rx` function name prefix is used for class constructors for data sources and compute contexts.

 ## 1-Compute context functions